NSS-Data-Analytics-Cohort-15/lahman-baseball-JWill90/README.md

 - A data dictionary is included with the files for this project.

 **Directions:**
-* Within your repository, create a directory named "scripts" which will hold your scripts.
+* Done - Within your repository, create a directory named "scripts" which will hold your scripts.
-* Create a branch to hold your work.
+* Done - Create a branch to hold your work.
-* For each question, write a query to answer.
+* In Process: For each question, write a query to answer.
-* Complete the initial ten questions before working on the open-ended ones.
+* Team Assignment - In Process: Complete the initial ten questions before working on the open-ended ones.

 **Initial Questions**